RobotML/robotml.github.com/_sources/DevGuide/InstallationForDevelopers/RobotMLPlateformInstallationFromUpdateSite.txt

    *Definition of update site panel accessible from add button*

 		a.
-A name is interesting to give to this update site.
-RobotML name is not mandatory but is useful if you have to edit it in order to recognise your update site easily in the list of them.
+You should add a name to your update site.
+RobotML name is not mandatory but is useful if you have to edit it in order to recognise your update site easily in the list.
 		b.
 Location is mandatory and is *http://proteus.bourges.univ-orleans.fr/modelling_platform/org.eclipse.papyrus.robotml.update.site*.
-Copy/Paste to the Location field.

-	3. Select :term:`RobotML` Modeling Tools and follow procedure (the complete procedure is similar to any similar things)
+	3. Select :term:`RobotML` Modeling Tools and follow the procedure

 .. figure:: RevisitOfPlatformInstallation_images/SelectionOfRobotMLComponents.png
    :align:   center